rethinkdb/rethinkdb-example-flask-backbone-todo/README.md

 ## Retrieving a single task ##

 When creating a new task, each gets assigned an unique ID.
 Then we could retrieve a specific task by GETing `/todos/<todo_id>`.
-The corresponding Re
+For accessing a single row by its id we use [`table.get`](http://www.rethinkdb.com/api/#py:selecting_data-get):

 ```
 @app.route("/todos", methods=['GET'], defaults={'todo_id': None})